1011Vishal/Felonious-system/README.md

 # Public Verification System
- To slove the police as well as public
+ To slove the police as well as public problem.
+ Because of the large population we cannot find robbery,crime etc